zenparsing/zen-observable/README.md

 An implementation of [ES Observables](https://github.com/zenparsing/es-observable).

-Requires an ES6 Promise polyfill.
+Requires ES6 Promises or a Promise polyfill.

 ### Install